mihiarc/rpa-landuse-viewer/README.md

 ```

 This script will:
-1. Create a Python virtual environment using uv
+1. Create a Python virtual environment using pip
 2. Install required dependencies
 3. Initialize the DuckDB database schema
 4. Import the land use data from the raw JSON file